 During the COVID pandemic the clinic is operating with normal hours but with “contactless” service.
-Dr. Bradley is currently conducting patient most consultations via video conferencing.
+Dr. Bradley is currently conducting most patient consultations via video conferencing.
 We prefer using Skype (a free online service), but Zoom conferencing is also possible if Skype cannot work for you.
 If video conferencing is not technically feasible, a phone consultation may also be possible.
 For patients who are fully vaccinated against COVID-19, in-person consultations may be available again (this may change due to the recent rise in infections due to the Delta variant).
 Please ask if that is of interest.

 Established current patients can always contact Dr. Bradley by calling the office and leaving a voice mail, or by email.
 If the call is regarding healthcare management issues she will return your call as soon as she is able, regardless of regular office hours.
 If the call is regarding non-medical issues (scheduling appointments, etc.) expect a return call during the next regular clinic day.

 A Naturopathic Prospective on COVID-19

 For some people the general issue of vaccinations creates a lot of concern.
 This has led to misinformation about their risks from both sides of the debate.
 As a naturopathic doctor I have never been a “pro-vaxxer”, nor am I an “anti-vaxxer”.
 I have always looked at each vaccine and its use as a “risk vs. benefit” issue – the risk of the vaccine vs. the risk of the disease in a particular individual.
 For this disease there is no question in my mind that getting a vaccine to protect yourself, your loved ones, and our community from the COVID-19 virus (SARS-CoV-2 virus), with rare exception, is the right thing to do.
 I am impressed with the technology in the mRNA vaccines (the Pfizer and Moderna vaccines) and recommend them.
 I believe they are as safe as any other vaccine, and seem to be safer than previous vaccines.
 Being vaccinated against COVID-19 is not a guarantee against infection but it greatly reduces the potential of serious disease.